Introduction

 We invest heavily in our people as part of their professional careers and continue to support our employees on an ongoing basis.
 We consider ourselves to have a fundamental social purpose to create high-quality professional employment and we care deeply about our culture and our core values of Partnership, Passion, People and Professionalism.

 We have direct control and oversight over our hiring practice and working conditions.
-As a result, we consider the risks of modern slavery and human trafficking within our workforce to be low.
-To ensure this, we undertake the following steps:
+As a result, we consider the risks of MSHT within our workforce to be extremely low.
+To ensure this, we undertake the following:

 Our Clients

-FinTrU provides services to the financial services industry, with our clients predominantly Tier 1 Investment Banks located across the globe.
-Our clients have a strong awareness of modern slavery and seek to enforce this requirement throughout their supply chains (which includes FinTrU as a supplier).
-All our agreements with our clients include contractual obligations relating to modern slavery and we are subject to audit on these obligations on an ongoing basis.
+FinTrU provides services to the financial services industry.
+Our clients are all regulated Tier 1 Investment Banks located across the globe.
+They have a strong awareness of MSHT risks that are evidenced in their robust policies and they seek to minimise MSHT risks throughout their supply chains (which includes FinTrU as a supplier).

 Our Suppliers

-We are committed to ensuring a zero-tolerance approach to modern slavery or human trafficking in our supply chains or in any part of our business.
+We are committed to ensuring a zero-tolerance approach to MSHT in our supply chains or in any part of our business.
 Our supply chains are limited to standard daily business supplies and are primarily confined to the United Kingdom.
-As a result, we consider that given the nature of our business and the industries in which we operate, the risk of encountering modern slavery practices is low.
+As a result, we consider that given the nature of our business and the industries in which we operate, the risk of encountering modern slavery practices is extremely low.

 Our Policies